Hadiqa Kiani: 2017: WAJD

 In 2017, Kiani teamed up with her brother to launch the visual album titled "Wajd."
 The album consisting of five renderings of folk songs was critically acclaimed and led Kiani to receive her first "Album of the Year" award from the Lux Style Awards 2018.

 Kiani's distinct wardrobe during this album's era were noted by the press and led her to win "Most Stylish Singer" at the Hum Style Awards 2018.
 Her style led her to be the muse for high street brands such as Generation and Bonanza and couturiers like Ali Xeeshan.

 2022: VASL

 In 2022, Kiani released her album titled VASL.
 The album reproduced songs from Kiani's first studio album titled Raaz.
 The album saw three singles, each receiving critical acclaim.
 The album received international recognition when global streaming giant Spotify acknowledged the album as a part of their Equal Platform, presenting Kiani with her own appearance on a Times Square billboard in New York City.

 Playback singing and musical contributions

-In 1995, Kiani signed a string of Pakistani films as a playback singer, most notably the Adnan Sami Khan film Sargam (1995).
-Sargam went on to win various awards for Kiani, including that of "Best Female Playback Singer" at the prestigious Nigar Awards.
-Since Sargam however, Kiani has been mostly absent from playback singing in Pakistan.
-The exception came in 2011 when she became one of the primary playback singers for Shoaib Mansoor's film Bol.
-The film featured four of Kiani's songs, two of which were collaborations with Atif Aslam.
-The soundtrack of the film saw positive reviews and received four Lux Style Awards nominations for Kiani and Aslam.